 This means getting out of bed several times to use the bathroom at night

 A burning or stinging sensation

-Leakage that occurs during sneezing, coughing, or heavy lifting
+Leakage of urine that occurs during sneezing, coughing, or heavy lifting

 Visiting Your OB-GYN about bladder control problems and other urinary problems during menopause

 If you’re having bladder control problems or other urinary problems during menopause, please feel comfortable speaking openly with your women’s health doctor, gynecologist about your concerns.
 Don’t neglect a doctor’s visit just because you assume you know the cause of the problem.
 Although menopause is usually the most likely culprit of bladder control issues in older women, your doctor will want to rule out other possible conditions.